amunchet/emucraft/README.md

 - Full tests and coverage
 - Easy API

+## KNOWN ISSUES
+- Helical interpolation is lazy - we need to ensure it checks at the lowest Z value (i.e., the destination) and not anywhere else.
+Right now, the helical interpolation is only being applied in X and Y.  This shouldn't matter for normal 3 axis verifications, but it's worth noting.

 ## Roadmap
-1. Get the kernel of `cubes` working.
-Be able to simulate cube interactions
+1. [COMPLETE] Get the kernel working.
+Be able to simulate cuts and block state.
-2. Translate G-code to `cubes` and simulate physical part being machined
+2. Translate G-code to `XYZ format` and simulate physical part being machined
-3. Scale up and determine collisions
+    a.
+[COMPLETE] Arc helper for helical interpolation
+3. Check performance
+4. UI frontend
+5. Integration into production process (CI/CD)

+## Performance
 So, using `numpy` turned out to be too slow even still.

 At roughly the 5_000 x 5_000 size, it took ~.4 seconds to remove a sample section.